KyleWasTakenn/db-capstone-project/README.md

 - [x] Use an IF ELSE statement to check if a table is already booked on the given date.

 - [x] If the table is already booked, then rollback the transaction.
 If the table is available, then commit the transaction.

+## **Task 10**

+Create a new procedure called AddBooking to add a new table booking record.

+The procedure should include four input parameters in the form of the following bookings parameters:

+- booking id,
+- customer id,
+- booking date,
+- and table number.

+- [x] Check when completed.
+- [x] Added extra handling to optionally use auto-increment, which is already implemented in Bookings.BookingID.